-The parish council's role is to represent the interests of the whole parish and elects councillors to fulfil this.
+The parish council's role is to represent the interests of the whole parish and elects councillors to fulfill this.

-To be a councillor you must live within a 3-mile radius of the parish wards, there are currently vacancies.
+To be a councillor you must live in or within a 3-mile radius, and we currently have vacancies.

-We have an annual grants scheme and can award money up to £5,000 to local groups to enhance the life in the parish.
+We have an annual grants scheme and can award money up to £2,500 to local groups to enhance life in the parish.